706f6c6c7578/oc/README.md

 bc1qhgek8p5qcwz7r6502y8tvenkpsw9w5yafhatxk

-This project is dedcated to Alice and Bob.
+This project is dedicated to Alice and Bob.